rohan47/beautiful-jekyll/_posts/2018-05-17-community-bonding-period.md

 I opened this [pull request](https://github.com/rook/rook/pull/1614) which resolved [this issue](https://github.com/rook/rook/issues/1502).

-I compleated my other tasks so i started working on the design doc which was supposed to be done in the coding period and I discussed that in the Rook community meeting.
+I completed my other tasks so i started working on the design doc which was supposed to be done in the coding period and I discussed that in the Rook community meeting.
 I read a lot about Kubernetes concepts regarding storage and NFS during this period.

 Here are few videos that are very much helpful: